Alliance Atlantis: Alliance Films

 Alliance Films was a major motion picture distribution/production company which serves Canada, the United Kingdom, and Spain.
-Formally known as Motion Picture Distribution LP, it was re branded and relaunched in 2007 due to the break-up of its preceding company, Alliance Atlantis, which was sold off piece by piece to Canwest Global, GS Capital Partners, along with several other smaller companies.
+Formally known as Motion Picture Distribution LP, it was re branded and relaunched in 2007 due to the break-up of its preceding company, Alliance Atlantis, which was sold off piece by piece to Canwest Global, Goldman Sachs Alternatives, along with several other smaller companies.
 Alliance Atlantis and Vivafilm home video releases were manufactured and distributed by NBCUniversal's Universal Pictures Home Entertainment.

 Entertainment One (eOne) later acquired Alliance Films on January 9, 2013, for $225 million and merged Alliance Films and all of their subsidiaries under the latter brand.
 Most of the assets of eOne, as well as Alliance Films libraries was subsequently bought by Lionsgate in late 2023.